Activities

 We arrange events of archaeological interest for our members, including study days and visits to places of interest.
 Unless otherwise stated, to book a place please contact Ros Cheetham at .
 Please also refer to the latest Chairman's monthly newsletter (available via the Newsletter link) for up to date information on forthcoming events.

-Duration: 2 hours, starting at 10am
+Duration: 1.5 to 2 hours, starting at 11am

 To book a place please contact Ros Cheetham at .